Support with grief

 Anger

-Anger is a common feeling following the death of a relative or friend.
-Some people describe being shocked at how angry they feel.
-Try not to worry about it, as it is a normal feeling to have.
+You may feel angry after a relative or friend has died.
+Some people are surprised at how angry they feel.
+Try not to worry about it.
+This is a normal feeling to have.
 Anger may be directed at different people.
 You may feel angry with:

 • the doctors for not being able to cure your relative or friend